rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 ### Example of Restoring from a Local Snapshot

 When restoring etcd from a local snapshot, the snapshot is assumed to be located in `/opt/rke/etcd-snapshots`.
+In versions prior to v0.2.0, the `pki.bundle.tar.gz` file is also expected to be in the same location.
+As of v0.2.0, this file is no longer needed as v0.2.0 has changed how the [Kubernetes cluster state is stored]({{< baseurl >}}/rke/v0.1.x/en/installation/#kubernetes-cluster-state).

 ```
 $ rke etcd snapshot-restore --config cluster.yml --name mysnapshot